pokt-network/governance/constitution/constitution.md

 7.1.
 Contributors agree to pay taxes on all DAO-related income in whichever jurisdiction they reside.
 The DAO will not be held liable for any neglect in this matter.

 7.2.
-The DAO will only accept incoming payments to its treasury in the form of the Pocket Network Block Reward.
-For outgoing payments to recipients who may have not consented to this Constitution, the DAO will send funds piecemeal from the Pocket Core DAO Treasury to the Foundation's On-Chain multi-signature wallet for specific PEPs.
+It is forbidden to propose or approve unconditional general distributions of the Pocket Core DAO Treasury to token holders, which may be misconstrued as dividends.

 7.3.
-It is forbidden to propose or approve unconditional general distributions of the Pocket Core DAO Treasury to token holders, which may be misconstrued as dividends.

-7.4.
 The Foundation may on the Council's behalf exchange POKT for another cryptocurrency or token for the purpose of using external blockchains.

 ## 8. Amendments